Crown-Commercial-Service/ccs-migration-alpha-tools/scripts/README.md

 pip install -r requirements.txt
 ```

-You can now run the Python scripts enclosed here in the sub-folders.
+You can now run the Python scripts enclosed in the top level project and in this core subfolder, via the `core/` symlink.